Ahmetenesyensiz/Ahmetenesyensiz/README.md

 ### Fun Fact

-When I’m not coding, I’m probably watching a Galatasaray match, experimenting with new tech, or planning my next academic move (Hollanda seni beklesin!).
+When I’m not coding, I’m probably watching a Galatasaray match, experimenting with new tech, or planning my next academic move.

 ---